-Blood thinning may cause internal or external bleeding which is considered as a side effect of overconsumption of Tocotrienols Vitamin E. Well, the good news is that Vitamin E tocotrienol has the potential to lower cholesterol level in the blood and prevent thickening of plaques which may block arteries and cause atherosclerosis.
+Blood thinning may cause internal or external bleeding which is considered a side effect of overconsumption of Tocotrienols Vitamin E. Well, the good news is that Vitamin E tocotrienol has the potential to lower cholesterol levels in the blood and prevent the thickening of plaques which may block arteries and cause atherosclerosis.
 This is of great benefit for people struggling with high cholesterol levels or Coronary Artery Disease (CAD).

-This is truly an eye opener.
-For more eye opening insights about tocotrienols and blood thinning, keep reading.
+This is truly an eye-opener.
+For more eye-opening insights about tocotrienols and blood thinning, keep reading.

 Tocotrienols are an important part of Vitamin E and it is the most potent antioxidant.
 Research says tocotrienol is more effective than tocopherol.
 If you are ingesting Vitamin E capsules for healthy cholesterol levels and not seeing the desired effects, it's time to take action.
-There are two ways in which you can gain benefits of Vitamin E:
+There are two ways in which you can gain the benefits of Vitamin E:

 This is very important to check which kind of Vitamin E supplement you are consuming.
-This will give you a clear insight of what you are consuming in the right form.
+This will give you a clear insight into what you are consuming in the right form.
 Check for fillers, content and prime ingredients in your Vitamin E supplement.

-Choosing the right form of potent Vitamin E can show better desired results.
-Tocotrienols are the best form of Vitamin E and should be consumed regularly for better desired results.
+Choosing the right form of potent Vitamin E can show better-desired results.
+Tocotrienols are the best form of Vitamin E and should be consumed regularly for better-desired results.